gleez/pkg/README.md

-# mantra
+# Mantra
-Set of libraries that we've developed useful in Go development
+Set of libraries that we've created during our GoLang development.
+Feel free to submit bugs or PRs to make these more useful.